 To be effective, technical education must include two key elements.
-First, it must provide training and experiences that approximate, as nearly as possible, the conditions found in the actual work place.
-Of equal importance, an effective technical education program must identify and develop those personal characteristics often referred to as "good work habits."
-These characteristics include regular attendance, punctuality, dependability, initiative, attitude, cooperation, respect, character, appearance, productivity, and teamwork.
-Studies show that 85 percent of the people who lose their jobs do so because they lack good work habits rather than appropriate job skills.
-Savannah Technical College has therefore developed a system to promote, teach and evaluate "work ethics" in each occupational program.
-Work ethics grades are reported each semester and are recorded as a separate grade on the student's permanent record.
-Work ethics grades will be placed to the immediate right of the academic letter grades.
+First, it should provide training and experiences that approximate the conditions found in the actual workplace.
+Of equal importance, an effective technical education program must identify and develop those personal characteristics often referred to as "soft skills".
+These skills include attitude, communication, planning and organization, critical thinking, interpersonal/social skills, teamwork, professionalism, regular attendance, punctuality, dependability, initiative, attitude, cooperation, respect, character, appearance, and media rules.
+The Technical College System of Georgia instructs and evaluates students on their work ethic in all programs of study.
+Ten work ethic traits have been identified and defined as essential for student success: appearance, attendance, attitude, character, communication, cooperation, organizational skills, productivity, respect, and teamwork.
+Savannah Technical College measures these ten traits through the Conover Workplace Readiness Assessment and through student learning outcomes embedded into each course.
+Studies show that 50 percent of local employers say new employees do not have the critical thinking and soft skills they need to be successful in the workplace.
+Savannah Technical College has therefore developed a system to promote, teach, and evaluate work ethics in each occupational program.
+New Savannah Technical College students will take the Conover Workplace Readiness Assessment.
+Additionally, all students will complete a critical thinking assignment in every course, designed to enhance and assess their soft skills.
+Final work ethics grades based on those assignments are reported each semester and are recorded as a separate grade on the student's permanent record.
+Work ethic grades will be placed to the immediate right of the academic letter grades.